Where To Have A Unique Dinner In Philadelphia guide image

 THE SPOTS

-Sure, you can host a dinner party at your place, but then you’d have to shop, chop, and make sure you have enough wine to go around before your friend starts talking about her string of horrible dates.
+Sure, you can host a dinner party at your place, but then you’d have to shop, chop, and shell out for enough wine to keep the night going.
 So book a table at Her Place instead.
-This Rittenhouse supper club is the perfect place to hang out with friends–and strangers–over an epic four-course, $75 tasting menu.
-You may struggle to get a reservation (they drop at 6pm on Sundays), but a night here feels like you’re hanging at your friend’s house, if your friend happens to be an incredible chef with impeccable taste in music.
-This is the only place in Philly where you can eat world-class sour cream and onion sweetbreads with caviar, lobster ravioli, or brown butter profiteroles while harmonizing with the chef to a Destiny’s Child song.
+This Rittenhouse supper club is the perfect place to hang out with friends and strangers over an epic four-course, $90 tasting menu.
+You may struggle to get a reservation (they drop at 6pm every other Sunday), but it’s worth the hassle.
+This is the only place in Philly where you can eat sour cream and onion sweetbreads with caviar, lobster ravioli, or brown butter profiteroles while singing pop anthems with the chefs plating it all.

 We love Fishtown’s Middle Child Clubhouse for the great burger and fries and a game of pool.
 But when we want to take the fun up a few notches, we head to the back for the Thousand Island Lounge.
 There’s a disco ball, TV with Nintendo 64, and a sound system where you can play DJ during your all-night hang in the private dining space.
-At $30 a person, you can share casual plates like burgers, chicken sandwiches, and bottomless fries, or try the more substantial chicken confit with a giardiniera slaw or jumbo shrimp with a tangy bravas aioli and shishito peppers.
+At $30 a person, you can share casual plates like burgers, chicken sandwiches, and bottomless fries, or try the more substantial chicken confit with juicy brick chicken with cherry pepper tapenade and crispy potatoes.
 If you enjoy a little too much wine on tap, you can always come back the next morning and recover with a fluffy egg sandwich.

 For some, Harp and Crown is a casual-yet-pricey dinner spot where you can get small plates like toast topped with crab and avocado or hamachi rice cracker, and generous mains, like the pork chop milanese and a juicy dry-aged burger.
 For others, the downstairs is ideal for bowling and wood-fired pizza.
 Whichever way you go, the Center City spot is a certified scene (and one of the more popular Happy Hour spots in town).
 Plus, with antique fixtures like old framed black-and-white photos and throwback leather booths, it feels like it got dressed up for a prohibition-era theme party and decided to stick with the costume.